E-Cigarette & Vaping Industry

 Counseling on Preventive Strategies

-We provide guidance to e-cigarette manufacturers and distributors on developing and implementing effective risk mitigation strategies, such as devising appropriate packaging and labeling protocols, product warnings and marketing claims.
+We advise e-cigarette manufacturers, distributors and retailers on developing and implementing effective risk mitigation strategies, such as devising appropriate packaging and labeling protocols, product warnings and marketing claims.

-We also counsel clients in the e-cigarette industry on all aspects of preserving and protecting their intellectual property rights, including the submission of patent and trademark applications, and the preparation of distribution agreements.
+We also assist clients with all aspects of preserving and protecting their intellectual property rights, including submitting patent and trademark applications, representing clients in patent and trademark disputes, and preparing manufacturing, supply, distribution and marketing agreements.

 Defending Clients’ Interests When Disputes Arise

 Despite a company’s best efforts to implement solid business practices, ensure regulatory compliance and minimize liability risks, sometimes claims still surface and need to be resolved.
-Whether a dispute involves business issues, such as contractual disagreements or infringement of intellectual property rights, or consumer safety concerns, such as allegations of a defective product, misleading advertising or labeling, or inadequate instructions or warnings, we vigorously defend our clients’ interests and work to achieve a just resolution, whether through litigation or alternative dispute resolution proceedings.
+Whether a dispute involves business issues, such as contractual disagreements or infringement of intellectual property rights; consumer safety concerns, such as defective product allegations, misleading advertising or labeling, or inadequate instructions or warnings; responses to state attorney general investigations; or constitutional or other challenges to overreaching governmental restrictions, we vigorously defend our clients’ interests and work to achieve a just resolution, whether through litigation or alternative dispute resolution proceedings.